 I had meant to post my weekly Thursday entry earlier, but once again, the day got away from me.
-One of these days I’ll get my life in better order.
+One of these days I’ll get my life better sorted.
 Of course, like anything else, it takes patience…

 Word-art that says, "Adopt the pace of nature.
 Her secret is persistence." -Ralph Waldo Emerson